jake-figma/component-inspector/README.md

 ### Numeric variant options

-If your variant options are all numeric, the generated code will treat it like a number type property.
+If your variant options are all numeric or if the default value for a text property is numeric, the generated code will treat it like a number type property.